NickDespo05/Js-Game-Project/README.md

 ADDITIONAL NOTES:
 When the player selects a key to make the character move then it will change pictures to potray a walking movement to the player.
 There needs to be a name given to the character image then it needs to be appended to the div marked playable area so it cannot travel outside it.

+Tried to solve error with multiple characters but did not have enough time to solve